telefonicaid/fiware-orion/doc/manuals-ld/implementationState.md

   The old NGSI /version is of course supported as well: `GET /version`

 ### GET /ngsi-ld/ex/v1/ping
+  Just to have the broker respond with the same - used for debugging purposes.

 ### GET /ngsi-ld/ex/v1/tenants
-  Retrieve a list of the current tenants - used for debugging purposes
+  Retrieve a list of the current tenants - used for debugging purposes.

 ### GET /ngsi-ld/ex/v1/dbIndexes
-  Retrieve a list of the current database indices - used for debugging purposes
+  Retrieve a list of the current database indices - used for debugging purposes.

-## Implementation state of Services (API Endpoints)
+## 5. Implementation state of Services (API Endpoints)

 ### POST /ngsi-ld/v1/entities
 Creation of an entity.
 If the entity in question already exists (depending on the "id" field in the payload body), then a `409 Conflict` is returned.
 #### Done
   * TRoE is fully working
   * LanguageProperty attributes are supported